Skip to main content

 Chaining

-The order of execution is always calculated after scoping and overriding, such that overridden interceptor can have a different priority from its parent.
+The order of execution is calculated after scoping and overriding.
+For example, an overridden Interceptor can have a different priority from its parent.

 Scoping

-// This interceptors only applies to service account 'sa-clickstream'
+// This interceptor only applies to service account 'sa-clickstream'

 "pluginClass": "io.conduktor.gateway.interceptor.safeguard.CreateTopicPolicyPlugin",